AML: HMRC flexes enforcement muscle to the tune of £7.8 million

 As Alexander Pope would say “hope springs eternal in the human breast”, a thought presumably shared by Lisa Butcher when she married Marco Pierre White in 1992.
 Butcher wore a dress (highly revealing) created by Bruce Oldfield, which can now be found at the V&A Wedding Dresses 1775 to 2014 exhibition.
 The marriage lasted 15 weeks and it has been said that White accused his bride of dressing for the press.
 I am now waiting for an American university to publish research findings on weddings dresses and divorce to add to the list of tenuous predictor studies.

-If you have any questions about the issues raised in this blog, please contact the author, Michael Rowlands, or a member of the family team.
+If you have any questions about the issues raised in this blog, please contact a member of our team of family and divorce lawyers.

 Skip to content Home About Us Insights Services Contact Accessibility